HoneyPony/poniescript/compiler-tests/context-abi-comparison/README.md

 ABI would be nice for writing bindings, especially in Rust (?).

 This is a bit of a microbenchmark to see which one might be better.

+## Oh, right...

+One other thing to remember is that every function that holds onto any GC pointer needs to touch the context.

+Well, unless we compile in game-loop mode where we don't actually need to generate GC frames for correctness.

+Huh.

+## Additional option

+One other option is to do both.

+Then, each function is tagged with whether it follows the parameter ABI or the thread-local ABI.

+We generate shims for each of the thread-local ABI functions that follow the parameter ABI.
+(Or maybe vice-versa?
+I guess not though...)

+It's a bit weird though.